bryankb10/open-source/InstructionAndDescription/Instructions.md

 sudo git clone https://github.com/bryankb10/open-source.git

+We then need to create user and database in Mariadb, here are the steps and commands:

+1. access the DBMS: sudo mysql -u root

+2. create the application user account: CREATE USER myapp IDENTIFIED BY '1234';

+3. create the database: CREATE DATABASE mydb;

+4. grant the permissions: GRANT ALL PRIVILEGES ON mydb.* TO myapp;

+5. re-login to the DBMS: mysql mydb -u myapp -p

+We finally create table and insert the tables by copying and pasting the tablerestaurant.sql file to Mariadb.
+Once done, type exit.
 Now, we need to check the ip addr by typing

 ip addr